watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

+### New in version 0.7.5
+- Bump SDK Dependency to 3.15.0
+- Added Portuguese (Brazilian) and Chinese (Simplified and Traditional) as output languages for Visual Recognition node.
+- Disable SSL Verification option for Assistant Node.

 ### New in version 0.7.4
 - Bump SDK Dependency to 3.11.0
 - Bump Assistant version to 2018-09-20